-A surface trough over the west-central Gulf of Mexico is producing limited shower activity.
+A surface trough over the west-central Gulf of Mexico continues to produce limited shower activity.

 While some slow development of this system is possible, strong upper-level winds associated with Tropical Storm Sally will probably limit the chances of tropical cyclone formation through Monday.